TheNadav/LambdaSecurityGroupMitigator/README.md

 # Automatic Security Group Remediation in AWS

-This repository contains a solution to automatically remediate AWS security group rules that open ports to `0.0.0.0/0`, excluding ports 80 and 443.
-The solution includes two Lambda functions: one for real-time remediation of new security group changes and another for initial remediation of existing security groups.
+This repository contains a solution to automatically remediate AWS security group rules that open ports to `0.0.0.0/0`, excluding ports 80 and 443. (real-time remediation of new security group changes)

 ## Deployment Guide